cealia/Python-Line-Count-Exercise/README.md

 def blocks(file, size=1024 * 1024):
         """
         Use a generator to read blocks from a file one by one;
-        Avoid oom on an extremely large file
+        Avoid oom when reading an extremely large file
         """
         while True:
             block = file.read(size)